nathanheck255/NeuroAIProject/README.md

 # AI Model of the Visual Cortex

 We will be entering the 2023 Algonauts competition.
 This is our repository for creating a model to learn the brain activity that occurs when people are presented with images of natural scenes.
+For more details, please see our paper describing our implementation strategy and final results: [How the Human Brain Understands Natural Scenes](https://github.com/nathanheck255/VisualCortexAI/blob/main/NeuroAI_Final_Paper.pdf)

 ## TO-DO